 Some people like to grab hold of someone and pound the fight right out of them.
 Wrestlers can do standing locks or take people to the ground.
 In any case they try to render the people they fight helpless.
 Control is what their life is focused on.
 When things go awry a wrestler tends to try and get them back into order as fast as possible.
 Most people have never dealt with a wrestler and are surprised when they first encounter one, handing the wrestler a huge advantage in a fight.

 The wrestler is an archetype of the black belt class.

-A wrestler adds Perform (act, comedy, and oratory) (Cha) as class skills.
-This replaces Knowledge (dungeoneering) as class skills.
+A wrestler adds Perform (act, comedy, and oratory) (Cha) and Bluff (Cha) as class skills.
+This replaces Knowledge (dungeoneering) and Ride as class skills.

 Limit Breaks (Su)

 At 1st level, the wrestler receives the Limit Breaks (Second Wind and Super Pile-Driver).

 Second Wind (Su): This Limit Break grants the wrestler a burst of energy.
 For a duration of 1 round + 1 round per four black belt levels after 1st, the wrestler gains a +2 bonus on melee attack rolls and melee damage rolls plus an additional +2 bonus per four black belt levels after 1st.
 In addition, he gains 2 temporary hit points per black belt level.
 These temporary hit points are lost first when a wrestler takes damage and disappears when the Limit Break ends.
 This limit break requires only a swift action.